What is Minitest?

 Minitest is a Ruby testing library, it allows you to write tests for your code TDD style.

-As you may know, Minitest is the default testing library for Rails & DHH’s favorite.
+It’s the default testing framework for Rails & DHH’s favorite.

 Some people prefer it for its simplicity & how little code it has compared to its main alternative (RSpec).